rednafi/q/README.md

-# q -- Chat in your terminal
+# q

-A fast command-line interface for chatting with language models.
+A fast CLI for chatting with your favorite language models.

-## ✨ Features
+## Features

 - **Multi-provider support**: OpenAI, Anthropic Claude, and Google Gemini
-- **Streaming responses**: Watch AI responses appear in real-time
+- **Streaming responses**: Watch responses appear in real-time
-- **Interactive chat mode**: Have conversations with your AI models
+- **Interactive chat mode**: Have conversations with your language models
 - **One-shot prompts**: Quick questions without starting a chat session
 - **Smart defaults**: Set your preferred model and forget about it
 - **Simple setup**: Just add your API keys and you're ready to go

-## 🚀 Quick start
+## Quick start

 ### Installation